Ted Bundy: Death row, confessions and execution

-Bundy rejected his last meal and was executed in the Raiford electric chair at 7:16 a.m.
-EST on Tuesday, January 24, 1989.
-His last words were directed at his attorney Jim Coleman and Methodist minister Fred Lawrence: "Jim and Fred, I'd like you to give my love to my family and friends."
-A few hours prior to his execution, Bundy was allowed to make two phone calls to his mother, during which he apologized to her, stating: "I'm so sorry I've given you all such grief, but a part of me was hidden all the time."
-Hundreds of revelers sang, danced, and set off fireworks in a pasture across from the prison as the execution was carried out, then cheered as the white hearse containing Bundy's corpse departed the prison.
-He was cremated in Gainesville, and his ashes were scattered at an undisclosed location in the Cascade Range of Washington State, in accordance with his will.
+Bundy declined his last meal and was executed in the electric chair at Florida State Prison in Raiford at 7:06 a.m.
+EST on January 24, 1989, at age 42.
+He was pronounced dead at 7:16 AM.
+His last words were addressed to his attorney, Jim Coleman, and to Methodist minister Fred Lawrence: "Jim and Fred, I'd like you to give my love to my family and friends."
+Earlier that morning, he was permitted two telephone calls to his mother, during which he apologized, saying, "I'm so sorry I've given you all such grief, but a part of me was hidden all the time."
+Several hundred people gathered in a pasture across from the prison, where they sang, danced and set off fireworks as the execution was carried out, and they cheered when the white hearse transporting Bundy's body left the facility.
+He was cremated in Gainesville, and, in accordance with his will, his ashes were scattered at an undisclosed location in the Cascade Range in Washington.

 Modus operandi and victim profiles

 Bundy was an unusually organized and calculating criminal who used his extensive knowledge of law enforcement methodologies to elude identification and capture for years.
-His crime scenes were distributed over large geographic areas; his victim count had risen to at least 20 before it became clear that numerous investigators in widely disparate jurisdictions were hunting the same man.
+His crime scenes were distributed over large geographic areas; his victim count had risen to at least twenty before it became clear that numerous investigators in widely disparate jurisdictions were hunting the same man.
 Bundy's assault methods of choice were blunt trauma and strangulation, two relatively silent techniques that could be accomplished with common household items.
 He deliberately avoided firearms due to the noise they made and the ballistic evidence they left behind.
 He was a "meticulous researcher" who explored his surroundings in minute detail, looking for safe sites to seize and dispose of victims.
 He was unusually skilled at minimizing physical evidence.
 Bundy's fingerprints were never found at a crime scene, nor any other incontrovertible evidence of his guilt, a fact he repeated often during the years in which he attempted to maintain his innocence.